Concurrent Enrollment and ASCENT

 - Not in need of basic skills coursework as defined by the Colorado Commission on Higher Education (CCHE) remedial education policy.

-- Selected for participation by your high school administration.
+- Selected for participation by high school administration.

 - Satisfy the prerequisites for courses.